vu-rdm-tech/yoda-vu-nl/getting-started/yoda-disk-davfs2.md

 Now use a text editor to create a secrets file, which contains your Yoda Network Disk URL, Yoda user name and password, separated by spaces.
 If you are an employee or student at Vrije Universitiet, your user name is your VU email address (in lowercase) and your password is your Vunet password.
 External users have usually received their user name via email, along with a link to set their password.
-Example of a secrets file: &ldquo;https://data.yoda.vu.nl j.jansen@vu.nl mySecretPassword&rdquo;.
+Example of a secrets file: &ldquo;https://data.yoda.vu.nl xxx123  mySecretPassword&rdquo;.
 You need to escape any backslashes and double quotes in your password with a backslash (e.g. use &ldquo;\\\\&rdquo; instead of &ldquo;\&rdquo;).

 Install this secrets file as the global davfs2 secrets file: